 Oahu: features big city life with the capital city of Honolulu’s attractions, five-star accommodations and nightlife.

 Maui: it has a more laid-back atmosphere with scenic drives through lush valleys that extend from the West Mountains to Haleakala.

 Kauai: the oldest of the Hawaiian Islands has an abundance of hiking trails, dramatic cliffs and striking mountain views.

-Hawaii’s Big Island: the largest one with more than 260 miles of coastline features several national parks, massive mountains and if this wouldn’t be enough, the world’s most active volcano, Kilauea.
+Hawaii’s Big Island: the largest one with more than 260 miles of coastline featuring several national parks, beautiful black sand beaches, massive mountains and if this wouldn’t be enough, the world’s most active volcano, Kilauea.

 Molokai: it is the original Hawaii and recommended to visit for those who want to slow down.
 You won’t find huge resorts here, but untouched nature and friendly people.